EOxServer/eoxserver/docs/sphinx/en/users/EO-WCS_request_parameters.rst

         linear interpolation of the four pixels around the target location.
         BILINEAR can be helpful when oversampling data to give a smooth appearance.

+..
+[3]  Please note that this is parameter is not yet OGC standardized.